Zonit/Zonit.Extensions/Source/Zonit.Extensions.Website/Components/Readme.md

 ### Key Features

-ï ShowBreadcrumbs property for controlling whether breadcrumbs should be displayed, not set, or cleared.
+‚Ä¢ ShowBreadcrumbs property for controlling whether breadcrumbs should be displayed, not set, or cleared.
-ï Lazy-loaded providers: ICultureProvider, IWorkspaceProvider, ICatalogProvider, etc.
+‚Ä¢ Lazy-loaded providers: ICultureProvider, IWorkspaceProvider, ICatalogProvider, etc.
-ï OnRefreshChangeAsync() as a virtual method to reload data or refresh UI on external changes.
+‚Ä¢ OnRefreshChangeAsync() as a virtual method to reload data or refresh UI on external changes.
-ï Automatic disposal of event handlers to avoid memory leaks.
+‚Ä¢ Automatic disposal of event handlers to avoid memory leaks.

 ### Usage Example

-You typically wonít inherit directly from ExtensionsBase unless youíre creating a specialized base class:
+You typically won‚Äôt inherit directly from ExtensionsBase unless you‚Äôre creating a specialized base class:

 ```cs
 public class MyCustomBase : ExtensionsBase